XpiritBV/azure-container-apps-workshop/labs/first-container-app.md

 Open the app in the Azure portal and click the URL on the top right.
 It should provide you with a nice welcome screen.
 Then have a look around what else you can see in the Portal.
 Some interesting things to notice:

-- Default scaling is set van 0 to 10, but there is no scaling rule.
-By default it will scale based on the number of concurrent HTTP request.
+- Default scaling is set from 0 to 10, but there is no scaling rule.
+By default an app will scale based on the number of concurrent HTTP request.
 - You can't reach the app by accessing the IP address of the environment.
 Some magic routing is happening here based on the URL.

 ![The created Azure Container App Environment](img/welcome.png)